 Key Risk Indicator breaches (explanation) Controls and Mitigation

-For all material operational risks that have been identified, CNCBLB shall decide the appropriate risk treatment such as acceptance, reduction, avoidance or transfer.
+For all material operational risks that have been identified, CNCBLB Operational risk Department shall recommend the appropriate risk treatment such as acceptance, reduction, avoidance or transfer.
+As this is for material risks, the CRO will present the recommendation to ManCo for consideration and final approval.

 An appropriate risk treatment depends upon various factors such as: